 So how *do* you validate someone's soul age, if not by jumping to conclusions based on superficial evidence?
 That would be a great question for Michael during the chats.
 But, for starters, I'd say that you have a better shot at it with someone who seems to be more in his/her true personality/positive poles.
 If, for example, someone is living from his trauma or mental illness, you tend to see the trauma or illness rather than the true personality.
 Obsessive-compulsive disorder could, on the surface, resemble the baby soul phase, but any soul age can suffer from it.
 Someone who was heavily imprinted to be different from her true self and has not thrown that off will likewise be hard to read.
 By definition, false personality means that the essence is not in evidence, and soul age is an essence trait.

 So starting with someone who seems to be mostly in his true personality, look for the basic life lessons.
-John Roth has, in many posts, discussed how infant, young, and old souls are more individualistic, whereas baby and mature souls are more community oriented, so start there: Does the person put greater emphasis on community or societal issues, or is she more marching to her own drumbeat?
+Michael student, John Roth has, in many posts, discussed how infant, young, and old souls are more individualistic, whereas baby and mature souls are more community oriented, so start there: Does the person put greater emphasis on community or societal issues, or is she more marching to her own drumbeat?
 After sorting that out, ask if the person is more outwardly focused (infant, baby, and young) or more internally focused (mature and old).
 You might then get the soul age by process of elimination.